BCO-DMO ERDDAP

 attribute NC_GLOBAL summary String Daily growth rates for Thermal Performance Curve (TPC) of Chaetoceros simplex after about 100 generations of evolution at seven temperatures, 12-34 degrees C.

-attribute NC_GLOBAL title String Daily growth rates for Thermal Performance Curve (TPC) of Chaetoceros simplex after about 100 generations of evolution at seven temperatures, 12-34 degrees C.
+attribute NC_GLOBAL title String [TPC Growth rates: 100 generations] - Daily growth rates for Thermal Performance Curve (TPC) of Chaetoceros simplex after about 100 generations of evolution at seven temperatures, 12-34 degrees C. (Dimensions: Collaborative Research: Genetic, functional and phylogenetic diversity determines marine phytoplankton community responses to changing temperature and nutrients)

 attribute NC_GLOBAL version String 1